 CLIENT: Ing, later CBRE

-PROGRAM: Infill development with 3,500 m² of housing over 4,500 m² of offices and 500 m² of public and 2,000 m² of support spaces
+PROGRAM: Infill development with 3,500 m² of housing over 4,500 m² of offices and 500 m² of public space and 2,000 m² of support functions

 TEAM: ALA partners Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Julius Kekoni, Pekka Tainio, Jan Galecki, Ossi Konttinen, Jyri Tartia, Petra Grisova and Yena Young